Vic-More/alx-system_engineering-devops/0x01-shell_permissions/README.md

-that creates an empty file called hello
+that adds execute permission to the owner of the file hello